dfinity/motoko/doc/md/reference/language-manual.md

 The case sensitivity of file references depends on the host operating system so it is recommended not to distinguish resources by filename casing alone.

-(Remark: when building multi-canister projects with the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install), Motoko programs can typically import canisters by alias (e.g. `import C "canister:counter"`), without specifying low-level canister ids (e.g. `import C "ic:lg264-qjkae"`).
+When building multi-canister projects with the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install), Motoko programs can typically import canisters by alias (e.g. `import C "canister:counter"`), without specifying low-level canister ids (e.g. `import C "ic:lg264-qjkae"`).
 The SDK tooling takes care of supplying the appropriate command-line arguments to the Motoko compiler.)

-(Remark: sensible choices for `<pat>` are identifiers, such as `Array`, or object patterns like `{ cons; nil = empty }`, which allow selective importing of individual fields, under original or other names.)
+Sensible choices for `<pat>` are identifiers, such as `Array`, or object patterns like `{ cons; nil = empty }`, which allow selective importing of individual fields, under original or other names.

 ### Declaration fields